Need Help? Give us a call.

 As you get started, you’ll notice that the business budgeting process starts with looking backward at your past income and expenses.
 The longer you’ve been in business, the easier this process will be, as you’ll have more data to look back on as you move to creating your forward-looking budget.

-If you’re brand-new to business, however, you might have to do some more extensive research into typical costs within your industry or for your area in order to gather working estimates for your forecasted finances.
+If your business is brand new, however, you might have to do some more extensive research into typical costs within your industry or area in order to gather working estimates for your forecasted finances.

-Whether you’re gathering information from within your own business or making estimated guesses based on the research you can find, there will be some legwork involved in creating your first working budget.
+Whether you’re gathering information from within your own business or making estimated guesses based on research, there will be some legwork involved in creating your first working budget.
 That said, you might be surprised just how easy it is to create a business budget when you follow these steps.

 The first step in any budgeting exercise is to look backward at your existing business and find all of your revenue (aka income) sources.
 Add all those income sources together to discover what money comes into your business on a monthly basis.